John Alexander, PhD

 Tom McLaren joined KBO in October 2022 to support the Point-Count Program focused on the long-term monitoring of bird populations.
 He received his MS in Biology from the University of Colorado Denver in May 2022.
 His research focused on understanding Clark’s nutcracker habitat use in Yellowstone National Park, particularly concerning the species’ coevolved mutualism with whitebark pine.

 RESEARCH BIOLOGIST Caitlyn joined KBO in August 2016 to assist with ongoing research, including the oak habitat conservation and species distribution modeling projects.

 Sam joined KBO in January 2023 as part of the Point-Count program to assist in project support and conducting field surveys for KBO’s long term avian monitoring project.
 In 2020 she graduated from Portland State university with a BS in Biology, where she focused on avian ecology and wildlife conservation.
 Sam first joined KBO in 2021 as part of a project working with Oregon Vesper sparrows and earned her NABC Bander certification through KBO’s banding program.

-Ellie helps manage KBO’s data and assists in organizing and running multiple projects during the field season including; the Trinity River project, the Point Count field season and Citizen Science effort.
-Ellie also helps manage and create contact for eBird Northwest, a regional portal of the international eBird website.
+INFORMATICS SPECIALIST Ellie helps manage KBO’s data and assists in organizing and running multiple projects during the field season including; the Trinity River project, the Point Count field season and Community Science effort.
+Ellie started as a KBO intern in April 2013 when she joined the field crew for the Trinity River Restoration Program.